bouwe77/temba/docs/docs/documentation.md

 GET /users?filter.role[eq]=admin
 ```

-By default, omitting the operator is equivalent to `[eq]`, so both of these are equivalent:
+Omitting the operator defaults to an `[eq]` operator, so both of these are equivalent:

 ```http
 GET /users?filter.role=admin